AVG vs. Malwarebytes 2025: AVG Comes Out on Top

 Money-back guarantee Yes, 30 days Yes, 60 days

 As you move up to multiple device protection and features, the products begin to differ.
-Currently, you can get AVG’s Internet Security plan that protects 10 devices for $59.88/first yr for 10 devices.
-What you won’t get for that cost is the AVG Secure VPN, but you could also easily buy VPN service from NordVPN, Surfshark, or ExpressVPN if you don’t want all the extras that come with upgrading to AVG Ultimate.
+Currently, you can get AVG’s Internet Security plan that protects 10 devices for $39.99/first yr.
+What you won’t get for that cost is the AVG Secure VPN.

-If you do want privacy and device clean-up tools to use alongside your antivirus and VPN, AVG Ultimate costs about $20.00 extra each year.
+If you want privacy and device clean-up tools alongside your antivirus and VPN, AVG Ultimate costs about $20.00 extra each year.

 Malwarebytes also gives you a longer money-back guarantee than AVG.
 With the 60-day timeframe, you get twice the time to try the product.
 AVG only gives you 30 days to test the water.

-Winner: AVG: Although Malwarebytes shines with a longer money-back plan, we still think for the price, you get more value and coverage bandwidth with AVG.
+Winner: AVG.
+Although Malwarebytes shines with a longer money-back plan, we still think that, for the price, you get more value and coverage bandwidth with AVG.

 Manual and scheduled scans